 Our partners in the Housing Operations office work closely with us in supporting campus living.
 The Housing Operations office is responsible for the administration of housing assignments as well as the upkeep of the facilities.
 Residence Life is responsible for the communities and the individuals that live in them.

-As a part of the Division of Student Affairs we are committed to the University's mission by creating and supporting significant learning opportunities that enhance development and promote a sense of campus community.
+As part of the Division of Student Affairs we are committed to the University's mission by creating and supporting significant learning opportunities that enhance development and promote a sense of campus community.

-Resident Advisors (RAs) & Global Resident Advisors (GRAs) serve as first-line support to their residents RAs are responsible for developing a community for resident students within their assigned area, as well as encouraging participation in floor and community events.
+Resident Advisors (RAs) & Global Resident Advisors (GRAs) serve as first-line support to their residents.
+RAs are responsible for developing a community for resident students within their assigned area, as well as encouraging participation in floor and community events.
 RAs & GRAs are the first contact for roommate conflict resolution.
 RAs are directly supervised by Residence Coordinators (RCs).
 GRAs are supervised by the Community Advocate for Global Village and an Area Director.

-Residence Coordinators (RCs) oversee Residence halls, ranging from approximately 275 to 500 residents.
+Residence Coordinators (RCs) oversee residence halls, ranging from approximately 275 to 500 residents.
 Residence Coordinators supervise the Resident Advisors (RAs), coordinate and facilitate RA staff training and development, serve as coaches and counsel students, develop and support residential and institute wide events & initiatives, serve as conduct officers, resolve roommate conflicts, and serve as advisors to student organizations and special interest houses.
 Residence Coordinators are directly supervised by Assistant Directors.

 Assistant Directors manage the Residence Hall areas and supervise the RCs.
 They oversee and coordinate all area services.
 Assistant Directors coordinate the student conduct process for their area and coordinate services with other campus partners.